JiaLinQuan/AppRTC-Android/README.md

-# AppRTCDemo - Android
+# Le Space - Android

 ##About
-This project is a native webrtc prototype in order to communicate with kurentos media server.
-It works in conjunction with two other projects:

-Related projects:
-- a pure websocket AppRTC for Kurento: AppRTC-Kurento and
-- a pure websocket AppRTC for Android: AppRTC-iOS
+This project is a open source Android webrtc video chat which can be easily integrated in any website.
+E.g. you can add improve your customer support by adding this widget to your website.

 ##Documentation
 This WebRTC Android App simply connects to a Java Webrtc Signaling Server via Websocket Protokoll and lists connected users which can be called via Videophone.
 It is a WebRTC ready prototype for integration into other apps which want to implement WebRTC Videocalls e.g. for their Sales and Support team.